Trap Free Montana Public Lands, Inc. (TFMPL) is a nonprofit, all volunteer, coalition of wildlife supporters.

 Our efforts to collaborate with another group on a unified 2016 ballot initiative were unsuccessful.
 However, it would have been very damaging to the cause and confusing to the public for there to be two initiatives had TFMPL submitted ours as was planned and committed to our supporters.

 Identity Confusion: Trap Free Montana Public Lands (TFMPL) did NOT conduct or participate in an initiative for the 2016 ballot and held no responsibility as such.
 The appropriation of our work products from our 2014 initiative I-169 attempt and the use by I-177 of the moniker "Trap Free" coined by Montanans for TFMPL, led to considerable public confusion.

 Our daily efforts helped the overall cause and I-177 did qualify for the ballot but did not pass.

 Trap Free Montana Public Lands, Inc. work continues advocating for much needed trapping reform, improved legislation and safe, responsible use of our treasured, yet, minimal public lands in Montana.

-Our affiliate is Trap Free Montana, Inc. a 501(c)(3) charitable nonprofit organization.
-TFM mission is to promote the advancement of education, modern day science, and non-lethal alternatives to trapping that foster responsible stewardship and coexistence with wildlife. www.trapfreemt.org
+Our affiliate is Trap Free Montana, Inc. a 501(c)(3) educational charitable nonprofit organization.
+TFM mission is to promote the advancement of education, the best available science, and non-lethal alternatives to trapping that foster responsible stewardship and respectful coexistence with wildlife. www.trapfreemt.org